Camping

 Start here for the classic first Congaree visit: boardwalk time, big trees, and a realistic trail add-on.

-Kayaking at Congaree Park, SC
+Kayaking at Congaree Park

 The wilder, water-level-dependent version of Congaree, with paddling timing and route context.

-Where to stay near Congaree Park, SC
+Where to stay near Congaree Park

 Compare Columbia, airport-area, and camping-based options before you book.